Annual Notification of Rights under FERPA

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
 In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.

-If you do not want the District to disclose directory information from your child's education records without your prior written consent, you must notify the District in writing on or before September 9, 2017 at:
+If you do not want the District to disclose directory information from your child's education records without your prior written consent, you must notify the District in writing on or before September 1st of the current school year at:

 School District of Haverford Township

-c/o Neil Evans, Interim Director of Pupil Services and Special Education
+c/o Nicole Battestelli, Director of Pupil Services and Special Education

 50 East Eagle Road

 The following information is designated as directory information:

 Weight and height of members of athletic teams